 As well as working with your dog, she also performs a number of important administrative functions and it will be more than likely you will hear her dulcet tones when you contact Bondi Behaviourist!

-Iyona is the newest member of the Bondi Behaviourist team and although the youngest member, she brings with her much experience.
+Iyona joined the Bondi Behaviourist team late 2016, and although the youngest member, she brings with her much experience.
 Working with animals since she was a young teen in breeding facilities, dog daycare and managing a grooming store, Iyona has always dreamt of working with animals big or small and her passion shines through.

 Having completed her Animals Studies, Dog Grooming and Pet First Aid Certificate she only strives to learn more.
 Now undergoing her Certificate in Animal Psychology to work towards achieving this goal with all of the dogs she cares for.

 Iyona is an avid problem solver and her drive to help people with their pups is her passion.
 Joining the Bondi Behaviourist team in late 2016 she believes she is now able to make a difference.
 Aspiring to be able to help animals her whole life, she believes that she has finally found her family.

 Angela is the newest member of the Bondi Behaviourist team.
 From the time she could crawl she has had a four legged companion by her side to love and care for.

 Angela's passion for animals is second to none and her experience and confidence is growing fast.

 Angela's love and interest for working with animals started at an early age.
 When she was 16 she got the opportunity to do work experience at a local veterinary clinic.
 While doing volunteer work at an animal shelter she completed her certificate in Animal Studies through TAFE.

 For the past three years, Angela has been walking dogs.

 No feat is too great for Angela as she has even walked elephants while volunteering in Surin in Thailand.